CHLNDDEV/OceanMesh2D/README.md

 - Option `delaunay_elim_on_exit` to `meshgen` to skip the last call to `delaunay_elim` to potentially avoid deleting boundary elements.
 - Geoid offset nodal attribute in `Calc_f13` subroutine. https://github.com/CHLNDDEV/OceanMesh2D/pull/251
 - Support for writing Self Attraction and Loading (SAL) files in NetCDF for the ADCIRC model. https://github.com/CHLNDDEV/OceanMesh2D/pull/231
+- Added 'high-fidelity' option for automatically forming and constraining edges into the mesh. https://github.com/CHLNDDEV/OceanMesh2D/pull/264
 ## Changed
 - treating logicals in namelists as a logicals type within MATLAB but ouput as a string. https://github.com/CHLNDDEV/OceanMesh2D/pull/287
 - `Calc_Sponge.m` to allow for sponge in polygon region and coefficents based on spatially varying depth. https://github.com/CHLNDDEV/OceanMesh2D/pull/287